Tutorial

 shows trained network

 predictions for the model type variable in the training dataset.
+This is

 The figure out.test_estimate_model_type.png